Movies & TV

 10. S08E06 Redrum - Time and Space

 Among the items in my three X-Files lists, this is the only one from either of the last two seasons.
 The creative and clever writing well seemed to dry up once season eight began.
 However, there was one interesting episode that stands out - Redrum.
-In this episode a DA of great repute is framed for the murder of his wife, however, he experiences the ordeal in reverse temporal order, living entire days out of sequence.
+In this episode a DA of great repute is framed for the murder of his wife however he experiences the ordeal in reverse temporal order, thus living entire days out of sequence.
 This allows him to piece together who is responsible for framing him and stop the crime before it even happens.
-The resolution is pat of course, but the episode raises questions about regret.
+Naturally, the resolution is pat, but the episode raises questions about regret.
 Many make the claim that they regret nothing in life because any change would alter who they are today and that this is not desired.
 However, that reasoning is utter hogwash.
 The true measure of a human being is that they do not disavow their mistakes and fetishize the self as immaculately conceived.
-Regret is essential for true appreciation of potential and thus proper realization.
+Regret is essential for true appreciation of potential and thus proper realization of self as individualist.
 Denying regret is simply to live a lie and suspend one's development into a two-dimensional existential paradigm, allowing only for the briefest of jaunts into genuine insight.